IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * The IETF chair, ex officio
 * The IAOC chair, ex officio
 * The IAB chair, ex officio
-* 1 ISOC trustee, selected by the BoT
+* One ISOC trustee, selected by the ISOC Board of Trustees

 ## First Full Board {#first-full-board}

-A minimum of five Directors must be seated in order for the Board to be constituted, and the Interim Board to be dissolved.
+A minimum of five Directors must be seated in order for the Board to be constituted, and then the Interim Board will be dissolved.
 Accordingly, the following steps must take place to ensure that this occurs on a timely basis:

 * The IESG shall make their appointment no later than January 31, 2019.
 * ISOC shall make their appointment no later than January 31, 2019.
-* The NomCom shall make their appointments no later than March 29, 2019.
+* The NomCom shall make their appointments no later than March 22, 2019.

-* These initial LLC Board members shall make their appointment(s) no later than July 26, 2019 (the end of IETF 105).
-(NOTE: DEPENDING ON THE BOARD COMPOSITION DETERMINED AT IETF 102, THIS ITEM MAY NEED TO BE MADE OPTIONAL WITH NO TIME REQUIREMENT OR BE REMOVED)
+If these bodies can make their appointments sooner, then by all means they should do so in order to enable the first full board to begin as soon as possible.
+This is particularly so for the NomCom.
+If the NomCom can make their appointments sooner, then the first full board could be constituted in time for IETF 104 (March 23-29, 2019).

 ## Board Positions {#board-positions}